 Some great ways to use berries:

-• In a salad (try my Spinach Salad with Chicken, Strawberries, Blue Cheese, and Almonds in the current issue of Fine Cooking, pictured)
+In a salad—for example, Spinach Salad with Chicken, Strawberries, Blue Cheese, and Almonds

 What about you?
-What are your favorite ways to enjoy berries?
+What are your favorite foods of summer?